PR2EN1: Pointers

 • You can only call this function once – it must find both results in one go and store them

-• The function return type must be void .
+• Function can’t return anything, i.e. the function return type must be void .

 • Assume that only one minimum and maximum exists

-• Use the concept of pointers to solve getting multiple values from a function.
+• Use the concept of pointers from task 1 to solve getting multiple values from a function.

-• Do not use arrays to store min/max values!
+• Do not use an array to store min/max values!

 • Do not print the results in this function.